 We can help with most problems including landlords, contracts, deposits, council tax and difficulties with housemates.

-Below is a list of links to information about accommodation issues that you may find helpful.
-If you cannot find the information here that you need, or you would like to discuss something in confidence, then get in touch with us in the Advice Centre.
+On this page you will find information and links about accommodation issues that you may find helpful.
+If you cannot find the information here that you need, or you would like to discuss something in confidence, then get in touch with us in the Students’ Union Advice Centre.
 The Shelter website has a lot of useful information about rights when renting.

 Letter template for challenging deductions (Word 94KB)